1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942-P Silver DCAM Nickel Value

-The 1942-P Silver DCAM Nickel demands rigorous authentication standards beyond standard cameo verification.
-Deep Cameo designation requires outstanding frosted white devices on dark fields with no breaks or brilliant patches on the devices, and this contrast must exist on both obverse and reverse.
-The fields must be highly reflective with deeply frosted designs, as grading services will not assign DCAM designation without both characteristics.
+The 1942-P Silver DCAM Nickel demands the most rigorous authentication standards of any variety in the 1942 series.
+DCAM — Deep Cameo — requires outstanding frosted white devices against deeply dark fields, with no breaks or brilliant patches anywhere on the raised design, and this contrast must appear on both the obverse and reverse simultaneously.
+Grading services will not assign DCAM designation unless both characteristics are present and exceptional.

-In 2021, a PR66 DCAM example realized $6,463 at auction, reflecting the significant premium for verified Deep Cameo specimens.
+In 2021, a PR-66 DCAM example realized $6,463 at auction, reflecting the significant premium for verified Deep Cameo designation.
 Collectors should prioritize professionally certified examples with documented provenance.
+Never purchase a raw (uncertified) example of this variety without expert third-party verification.

 1942-P Silver DCAM Nickel Price/Grade Chart